 Navarro is the course director for Community Health, Mental Health as Public Health, and Epidemiology Honors for the B.S. in Public Health program.
 She is also the course director for the Integrative Learning Experience—the culminating experience course for the M.P.H. program.

 In addition to 17 years of experience in academia, Alina M. Perez brings more than 15 years of practical experience as a licensed clinical social worker in the areas of inpatient and outpatient mental health, inpatient oncology, emergency care, and hospice care.
 Her clinical practice, scholarship, and community involvement has focused extensively on addressing legal, ethical, and public health issues of the aging population, minorities, and the underserved.
 She has presented at many local, national, and international conferences and frequently provides lectures and continuing education sessions for students and professionals in the community and other NSU colleges.

 Assistant Professor of Public Health firstname.lastname@example.org (954) 262-1819

-Stacey Pinnock currently serves as an Assistant Professor in the Department of Public Health for the Dr. Kiran C. Patel College of Osteopathic Medicine at Nova Southeastern University.
-With a background in both the health and human services, Dr. Pinnock has extensive experience working with disadvantaged populations and meeting the needs of underserved communities.
-She previously served as a clinical social worker in both hospital and in-home settings, and as a health promotion specialist and junior policy analyst in governmental settings in Canada.
-Dr. Pinnock is experienced managing and working on federally-funded training grant initiatives educating medical providers in interprofessional education and geriatric care provision.
+With a background in both the health and human services, Stacey Pinnock has extensive experience working with disadvantaged populations and meeting the needs of underserved communities.
+She previously served as a clinical social worker in both hospital and in-home settings and as a health promotion specialist and junior policy analyst in governmental settings in Canada.
+Pinnock is experienced in managing and working on federally funded training grant initiatives that educate medical providers in interprofessional education and geriatric care provision.
 Her current research interests are in health behavior, aging, and mental health.